Montana/travis-hashicorp-vault-integration/README.md

 ## Things to remember when dealing with variant secrets

-* Accessing Secrets is /always/ done via HTTP API
+* Accessing Secrets is `/always/` done via HTTP API.
-* CLI VAULT client
+* CLI VAULT client.
-* cURL post/get
+* cURL POST/GET.
-* Python/Ruby/Go/... libraries
+* Python/Ruby/Go/... libraries.
 * Authentication by attribute (IP), token, etc.

 ## Environment variables

-The creation of a client is affected by a number of environment variables, following the main VAULT command line client.
+>>The creation of a client is affected by a number of environment variables, following the main VAULT command line client.

 * `VAULT_ADDR`: The url of the VAULT server.
-Must include a protocol (most likely htpps:// but in testing http:// might be used)
+Must include a protocol (most likely htpps:// but in testing http:// might be used).
-* `VAULT_CAPATH`: The path to the CA certificates
+* `VAULT_CAPATH`: The path to the CA certificates.
 * `VAULT_TOKEN`: A vault token to use in authentication.
 Only used for token-based authentication.
 * `VAULT_AUTH_GITHUB_TOKEN`: As for the command line client, a GitHub token for authentication using the GitHub authentication backend.
-* `VAULTR_AUTH_METHOD`: The method to use for authentication
+* `VAULTR_AUTH_METHOD`: The method to use for authentication.

 ## What's the key things you need to do?